biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     Wraps a learner and performs data imputation before learning.

-    This is basically a learner, so the constructor will return either an instance of :obj:`ImputerLearner` or, if called with examples, an instance of some classifier.
+    This learner returns either an instance of :obj:`~Orange.feature.imputation.ImputeLearner` or,
+    if called with :obj:`~Orange.data.Table`, an instance of a classifier.

     .. attribute:: base_learner